Henry Keswick (politician): Biography

 Henry Keswick the first-born and only surviving son of William Keswick by his first wife Amelia Sophie Dubeux (d.
 1883), born in 1870 in Shanghai, into the Keswick business dynasty.
-He was educated at Eton College and graduated with a B.A. at the Trinity College, Cambridge in 1892, of which he took his M.A. degree later.
+He was educated at Eton College and graduated with a B.A. at Trinity College, Cambridge in 1892, of which he took his M.A. degree later.
 He was commissioned as a lieutenant in the 3rd (Militia) Battalion of the King's Own Scottish Borderers on 25 February 1893.
 The battalion was embodied after the outbreak of the Second Boer War in late 1899, and he left Queenstown for South Africa on the SS Kildonan Castle with other men of the battalion in March 1900.
 He saw active service and was promoted to a captain.
 After the war had ended, he resigned his commission on 2 August 1902.
 He rejoined the battalion during the First World War in which he commanded until its disbandment.
 He was also a member of the Royal Company of Archers, a ceremonial unit that serves as the sovereign's bodyguard in Scotland.

 He joined the family business and spent two years in the New York office of Jardines before he arrived in Hong Kong in 1895, the year before his Uncle James Johnstone Keswick left and became the taipan of the Jardine.
 During his time in the Far East, he went to Shanghai and became the chairman of the Shanghai Municipal Council from 24 August 1906 and served until May 1907.
 He was also chairman of the Shanghai Chamber of Commerce.

 He was appointed as Unofficial Member of the Legislative and Executive Councils during his time in Hong Kong.
 He was also vice-chairman of the Hong Kong General Chamber of Commerce and chairman of the Hongkong and Shanghai Banking Corporation, and Hongkong and Whampoa Dock Company as well as other numerous public companies.
 After he returned to England, he became the first chairman of the Far Eastern Section of the London Chamber of Commerce and member of the London Committee of the Hongkong and Shanghai Banking Corporation.

 He returned to England in 1911 to represent Hong Kong at the coronation of King George V. He was still in England when his father died and succeeded him as the member of Parliament for the Conservative and Unionist in at the Epsom by-election in 1912, and held the seat until 1918.
 He was also member of the county council of Dumfriesshire, where he spent most of his latter life.

 In 1922, he returned to Hong Kong and the Far East in his yacht "Cutty Sark".
 He remained a director of Jardines until his death on 29 November 1928 in London.